xxyy2024/dores-private-support-html/dores-support.md

 - Product name: Dores Menubar App (Dores Swift Menubar)
 - Platform: macOS 14 or later
 - Distribution channels: Mac App Store

+The App is intended for a general audience with no specific age restriction.

 ## 2. What We Support